MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 **Important limitations**:

-- The Windows App SDK does not currently provide methods for attaching UI framework content to an [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow); you are limited to using the HWND interop access methods.
+- The Windows App SDK does not currently provide methods for attaching UI framework content to an [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow); you're limited to using the HWND interop access methods.
 - Window title bar customization works only on Windows 11.
 Use the [IsCustomizationSupported](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowtitlebar.iscustomizationsupported) method to check for title bar customization feature support.
 We intend to bring this functionality down-level.

 For more info, see [Manage app windows](windowing/windowing-overview.md).